westphallm1/AoMM-Cross-Mod-Sample/README.md

 state properties via `mod.Call("GetStateDirect", versionString, projectile, destination)`.
 The state values that are calculated, and their types, are documented below:

+* `bool IsActive`: Whether this projectile currently has cross mod AI applied.
+For minions, this is true as long as the projectile type's associated cross-mod buff is present.
+For combat pets, this is only true if the pet was spawned specifically from its associated cross-mod buff.

 * `bool IsAttacking`: Whether AoMM has determined that an enemy is available for the minion to attack.
 True when a nonzero number of enemy NPCs are found within range of the minion for its current tactic, and the minion is not in the middle of following the pathfinder.